Tazed & Confused

-- Whereas Tasers, like the Taser X26, look and feel like guns (except for the Taser C2, which could be mistaken for a large cell phone if viewed from a distance), stun guns can come in smaller varieties, like key chain stun guns, or as disguised devices, like cellphone stun guns.
+- Whereas Tasers, like the Taser Pulse, look and feel like guns , stun guns can come in smaller varieties, like key chain stun guns, or as disguised devices, like cellphone stun guns.

 - In some states, there are fewer restrictions on the use and carrying of stun guns than there are for Tasers

 - Taser guns for women are small enough to fit into most purses and or pockets.
 They are also very easy to use, and most models come with a built-in safety feature that prevents accidental discharges.
 If you are looking for a high-quality stun gun for women, the Taser brand is definitely worth checking out.